Denilson-Semedo/Denilson-Semedo/README.md

                           "DevOps",
                           "Software Architecture",
                           "API Security"],
-   "Fav Quote": "Don’t wish for less problems, wish for more skills.
-(John Earl Shoaff)" }
+   "Fav Quote": "Don't wish it was easier, wish you were better.
+(Jim Rohn)" }
 ```